K0I05/ESP32-S3_ESP-IDF_COMPONENTS/README.md

 Once these initial steps are done, compile and upload the program, assuming your development board is equivalent to the `esp32s3box`.
 Otherwise, you will have to configure the environment for your development board and recompile before uploading the program.

-## ESP Peripheral Components (ADC, I2C, OWB, SPI)
+## ESP Peripheral Components (ADC, I2C, OWB, SPI, UART)

-The ESP peripheral components accommodate ADC, I2C, OWB, and SPI device interfacing supported by various device manufacturers.
+The ESP peripheral components accommodate ADC, I2C, OWB, SPI, and UART device interfacing supported by various device manufacturers.

 Supported drivers include the following device peripherals: